BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - Back to Basics: Cpp Value Semantics - Klaus Iglberger
   - Back to Basics: Master C++ Value Categories With Standard Tools - Inbal Levi
 - [Lighting Talks](#lightning-talks)
+  - Who is Looking for a C++ Job? - Jens Weller
   - The Dark Corner of STL in Cpp: MinMax Algorithms - Simon Toth

 ## Lightning Talks